 Checking out of the hostel was uneventful as well as the short ride to the airport.
 My flight didn’t leave until 5:30 pm so I had many hours at the airport – but at least it was a different airport!
 I checked the departure board and followed the signs to find where I needed to check in.
 I found my flight number without any warnings and thought I’d see if I could drop off my luggage.
 I figured it was too early, but the line wasn’t long and it was worth a try.

 I waited just a few minutes and finally it was my turn.
 I handed the female attendant my passport and put my luggage on the scale.
 She punched on the keyboard and looked on the computer, and punched on the computer keyboard some more.
 Finally, she said the words I didn’t want to hear: “Mr. Nunn, we cannot find a ticket for you.”
 This was Déjà vu of the worst kind imaginable!
 She asked if I had a copy of my ticket, but I was one step ahead of her and already had my phone out to call the airlines.
 I pulled up my ticket and showed it to her.
 She smiled and stated that I was in the line for Air China (with the same flight number) but my ticket was for China Airlines.
 The China Airlines counter was at the other end of the terminal.
-I apologized, collected my luggage, and embarrassingly walked toward the direction she printed.
+I apologized, collected my luggage, and embarrassingly walked toward the direction she pointed.

 When I arrived at the counter of China Airlines, it was vacant.
 I found a locker to store my large suitcase so I did not have to wheel it around the airport for hours.
 I explored, found something to eat, and bought a few small items to use up the Chinese currency I had.
 Several hours before my flight my storage time was almost expired so I collected my luggage and went to the China Airlines counter.